SWE-UniStuttgart/Qlunc/Preview.md

 At this stage the code can calculate errors introduced by photodetector and optical amplifier, forming the photonics module; scanner and optical circulator, forming the optic module.
 Uncertainty expansion method is applied to obtain the lidar uncertainty due to this modules and components.

 ## Plots:
+ - Can draw photodetector uncertainties comparison including shot noise, thermal noise, dark current noise and, if needed, transimpedance amplifier noise.
+ - Scanning points and their uncertainty in meters (only VAD)

 # Working example